 Collaborative authorship model

-Multiple teams can collect across separate study periods during the study window.
-All collaborators will be eligible for study authorship under the GOAl-Trauma collaborative
+Multiple teams collected across separate study periods during the study window, with all collaborators eligible for study authorship under the GOAL-Trauma collaborative

 Trauma care is complex